Family Files Lawsuit After Chicago Police Raid Wrong Home, Seeking Man Already In Prison

 CHICAGO (CBS) — Another family who said Chicago Police officers wrongly raided their home is suing the city.

-Attorney Al Hofeld Jr. is filing a federal lawsuit Tuesday morning on behalf of the Blassingame family.
-The lawsuit accuses officers of raiding the wrong home, pointing guns at children and traumatizing them.
+Attorney Al Hofeld Jr. filed a federal lawsuit Tuesday morning on behalf of Jalonda Blassingame and her three sons, Jaden Fields, Jeremy Harris, and Justin Harris.
+The lawsuit accuses officers of raiding the wrong home, pointing guns at children and traumatizing them in January 2015.

+Hofeld said Blassingame did not file a lawsuit sooner, because at the time of the raid, she believed that the police had made an innocent mistake, and wasn’t aware her family’s constitutional rights had been violated.

+“These raids, these wrong raids, have been going on for decades in Chicago’s communities of color, and people have just accepted them as a fact of life,” he said.

 This is the tenth family to file a similar lawsuit against the city since CBS 2 first began reporting on Chicago Police wrong raids a year ago.

+“We are saying again, today, to the mayor and the superintendent: how many innocent children of color in Chicago have to be traumatized in wrong raids before the city realizes it’s too many?
+Enough is enough,” Hofeld said.
+“If you want police/community trust to be anything more than a pipe dream, then we must have trauma-informed policing with kids in Chicago.”

 CBS 2 first reported on what happened to the family in July after they contacted us.
-Seeing CBS 2’s reporting brought back memories of what happened to Jalonda Blassingame and her four sons in 2015 and she decided to come forward to tell the family’s story.
+Seeing CBS 2’s reporting on other wrong raids brought back memories of what happened to Jalonda Blassingame and her four sons in 2015 and she decided to come forward to tell the family’s story.

 She said she was cooking dinner while they were doing homework when police threw a flashbang grenade into her home.

 “So next thing I know, I just hear banging and bumping.
 I’m like, what’s that noise?
-I thought someone was breaking into the house,” she said.
+I thought someone was breaking into the house,” she said in July.
 “I thought someone was trying to kill us.
 It was like, boom!”

 The children said officers told them to get on the ground and pointed guns at them.